Rush Limbaugh, the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

 She had reportedly been responsible for supervising them while the tests were being completed.

-I'm sorry it was a teacher across the hall.
+I'm sorry, it was a teacher across the hall.

-Uh Sashwan Jones is the name of the snitch teacher.
+Sashuan Jones is the name of the snitch teacher.

 Snitch teacher taught a fourth grade class across the hall from Shayla Smith's former room, overheard her talking to another teacher about the test.

-The words were, I had to give your kids your students the answers because they're dumb as hell.
+The words were, I had to give your kids, your students, the answers because they're dumb as hell.

 Jones was quoted as saying about the interaction between Smith and the unidentified third teacher who was not a snitch.